nstogner/vimrc/README.md

 # Nick's vimrc
 This is my personal vimrc.
-It is setup for javascript development.
+It is setup for Javascript and Go development.

 ## Setup